 Typically, transit agencies receive Federal, State, and local funding.
 When agencies apply for these funds, the applicable government entity approves the application and makes a funding commitment for a total amount of funding.
 There can be a difference between the amount of funds that the Federal, State, or local government commits, and the amount of funding that a transit agency uses to fund operating and capital expenses during the fiscal year.
-Transit agencies must report the amount of funds used to fund operating and capital expenses during the year-not the amount of funds that are available-as revenues earned.
+Transit agencies must report the amount of funds used to cover operating and capital expenses during the year as revenues earned.